hmightypirate/a3c-agent-blocks/README.md

 # Implementation of A3C Reinforcement Learning Agent in Blocks.

-This is an implementation of the A3C-FF agent using the [Blocks library](https://github.com/mila-udem/blocks).
+This is an implementation of the A3C-FF and A3C-LSTM agent using the [Blocks library](https://github.com/mila-udem/blocks).
 A3C is an original work of Google Deepmind you could find in ["Asynchronous Methods for Deep Reinforcement Learning"](http://arxiv.org/pdf/1602.01783v1.pdf)

 This project was initially intended as a personal project to learn the Blocks library and to code the basic version of an A3C agent at the same time.
 Keeping this in mind I've tried:
 * To reuse as much existent blocks as possible in building the agent.